ethan-josh/JC-Exploring-Arraylist/readme.md

 **Explanation:**

-ArrayLists are zero-indexed, meaning the first element is at index 0, the second at index 1, and so on. equipment.get(1) retrieves the element at the second position, which is "Map".

-The set(0, "GPS") method replaces the element at index 0 ("Compass") with the new element ("GPS").
-This method overwrites the existing value at that specific position.
+add(1, "Secondary Objective") inserts the new element at index 1.
+The existing element at that position ("Tertiary Objective") and all subsequent elements are shifted one position to the right.

+remove(2) removes the element at index 2 ("Tertiary Objective") and returns it.
+The list size decreases, and any elements after the removed one shift to the left to fill the gap.

+remove("Primary Objective") searches the list for the first occurrence of the given object and removes it.